The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don’t have a clear plan.

 - Take your chapter headings and…

-#11 — Choose how to outline a nonfiction book
+#11 — How to write a nonfiction book outline

 Now that your book topic is decided on, and you have mind mapped your ideas, it’s time to start determining how to outline a nonfiction book.